riemann/riemann-tools/README.markdown

 * riemann-fd - Linux file descriptor use.
 * riemann-kvminstance - Monitor KVM instances.
 * riemann-ntp - Monitor NTP.
-* riemann-portcheck - Monitor open tcp ports.
+* riemann-portcheck - Monitor open TCP ports.

 Also contained in the repository are a number of stand-alone monitoring tools, which are shipped as separate gems.